 Assembly Bill 324 amends current Wisconsin law regarding the waiting period for the purchase of handguns.
 The bill establishes a mandatory 48-hour waiting period during which a federally licensed firearms dealer cannot transfer a handgun to a purchaser after requesting a background check from the Department of Justice.
-This change is reflected in the amended title of section 175.35, which now reads "Waiting period for the purchase of handguns," and in the revised language of section 175.35 (2) (d), which specifies that the transfer can only occur after 48 hours have elapsed since the dealer requested the background check, provided that the dealer has not been notified of any prohibitions against the purchaser.
+This change is reflected in the title of the statute, which is updated to "Waiting period for the purchase of handguns," and in the specific language that requires the dealer to wait until 48 hours have elapsed since the background check request before proceeding with the sale.

 Statutes affected: